MarcBTHT/lugtrack/README.md

 # Luggage Tracking System using Blockchain
+This project won the first place at the Dauphine Hackaton 2023 organized by Kryptosphere

 ## Problem
 - Travelers often face stress during their journeys due to uncertainty about the whereabouts of their luggage.